Best IT degrees for landing a job in tech

 Pursue one of these degrees, and you’ll be on your way to landing one of the best jobs in the industry

 There’s a perpetual debate about whether or not you need a degree to be successful in the tech space?
 This is a debate that continues raging and has valid points from both sides.
 The gist of it is yes, you can land a tech job without a degree, there are benefits to having one.

 With so many computer and IT degrees available, which major is right for you?
 We’ll cover the best tech majors and the fast-growing careers they can lead to below.

 Bachelor’s in computer science

-As an added benefit, a degree in computer science allows you to look beyond the IT industry.
+Moreover, a degree in computer science enables you to look further than the IT industry.
 Your skills will be sought after in government organizations, the healthcare industry, and many more.